 A list of mandatory radiation safety courses will be sent out after application is received.
 Some courses are booked via Lärtorget (see Links), and it is recommended to follow the Guide for booking a course via Lartorget (see Documents), while others are administered by radiation protection expert.

-Once the application is approved, each research group/core facility will have a radiation safety assistant (strålskyddsbiträde).
-The assistant reports to the radiation safety representative (strålskyddssamordnare) that coordinates the radiation related matters within each department involved with radiation, and reports to the radiation protection expert for the premises in question (see Contacts).
+Once the application is approved, each research group/core facility will have to delegate a radiation safety assistant (strålskyddsbiträde, see Links).
+The radiation safety assistant reports to the radiation safety representative (strålskyddssamordnare, see Links) that coordinates the radiation related matters within each department involved with radiation, and reports both to the radiation protection expert and to the department head for the premises in question (see Contacts).

 All KI staff working with ionizing radiation is obliged to follow instructions given at mandatory radiation safety courses and annually review local radiation safety guidelines (see Documents).
 Radiation safety courses should be repeated every 5th year.